jasonw4331/MyPlot/README.md

 #### Please note that the [API3](https://github.com/jasonwynn10/MyPlot/tree/API3) Branch is currently under heavy development for the new changes in pmmp 1.0 and may not work 100% of the time.
 The master branch is for compatability with 0.16 clients
 <br>
 <br>
 Have you ever seen those PC servers with the PlotMe plugin, and you thought "Hey, why can't I have plots on my MCPE server?"
 Well, now you can with **MyPlot** for PocketMine-MP!
 It's easy to set up, and simple to use! *NOTE:* MyPlot is designed to only support PocketMine-MP.
-Other server softwares will not recieve help with issues!
+Other server softwares may not be compatible!
 <br>
 <br>
 A list of commands and permissions can be found in the [wiki](https://jasonwynn10.github.io/MyPlot/cmdsandperms) along with a helpful config guide [here](https://jasonwynn10.github.io/MyPlot/configurations).